-Sr. No. Key Audit Matter Auditor's Response 1 Evaluation of Impairment Assessment of Goodwill Principal Audit Procedures Performed 1.
-Obtained an As at March 31, 2022 Goodwill of Rs.
-22,072 lakhs pertains to businesses acquired by the Company. understanding of and assessed the impairment testing process implemented by Management.
+6 Sr. No. Key Audit Matter Auditor's Response 1 Evaluation of Impairment Assessment of Goodwill Principal Audit Procedures Performed As at March 31, 2022 Goodwill of Rs.
+22,072 lakhs pertains to businesses acquired by the Company.
+1. Obtained an understanding of and assessed the impairment testing process implemented by Management.
 Goodwill is tested by management for impairment at least on an annual basis and whenever there is an indication that goodwill maybe impaired.
-The 2.
+The recoverable amount of 2.
 Evaluated and tested the design, implementation and operating effectiveness of the controls implemented around the impairment testing process. recoverable amount of the CGU is determined based on value in use calculations.
-Value in use is the present value of future cash flows expected to be derived from the CGU.
-The key inputs used in the present value calculations includes the CGU is determined based on value in use calculations.
-Value 3.
-Verified the appropriateness of the model used to calculate value in use.
-4. Verified the base data used by the Management in developing the estimates for its completeness and accuracy. the expected future growth in operating revenues. allocation of revenues amongst CGU's and margins in the forecast period, long term growth rates 5.
+Value in use is the present 3.
+Verified the appropriateness of the model used to calculate value in use. value of future cash flows expected to be derived from the CGU.
+The key inputs used in the present value calculations includes Verified the base data used by the Management in developing the estimates for its completeness and accuracy. the expected future growth in operating revenues. allocation of revenues amongst CGU's and margins in the forecast period, long term growth rates 5.
 Evaluated key assumptions relating to business projections and other inputs used in computing the value in use to determine the recoverable amounts. and discount rates which are based on significant management assumptions and judgements.
-6. Involved Internal valuation experts on the valuation assumptions used by the management to assess its reasonableness.
+Involved Internal valuation experts on the valuation assumptions used by the management to assess its reasonableness.
 Refer to Notes 2.1(c)(iii), 2.3(r)(b) and 4 to the Consolidated Financial Statements.
-7. Considered the sensitivity of value in use to a change in the key assumptions and inputs used by Management nform ation Other than the Financial Statements and
+Considered the sensitivity of value in use to a change in the key assumptions and inputs used by Management